-As discussed in Note 13 to the financial statements, the District has adopted the provisions of GASB Statement No. 84, Fiduciary Activities, which has resulted in an adjustment of the net position and fund balance of the General Fund as of July 1, 2019.
-The District also made corrections to capital assets and accumulated depreciation along with changing to the modified cash basis of accounting.
+As discussed in Note 12 to the financial statements, the District adopted the provisions of GASB Statement No. 84, Fiduciary Activities, which has resulted in an adjustment to the net position and fund balance of the General Fund as of July 1, 2019.
 Our opinions are not modified with respect to this matter.